-The full Application will be evaluated in three key areas: 1) significance and innovation of the proposed project, 2) feasibility and design of the proposed research, and 3) the qualifications of the Principal Investigator and research team.
+The full Application will be evaluated in four key areas: 1) Significance and Innovation; 2) Feasibility and Experimental Design; 3) Qualifications of the Principal Investigator and Research Team; and 4) Responsiveness to the RFA.
 A key component for assessing feasibility will be the quality of the preliminary data.
-The specific criteria for review of applications (below) are elaborated from the standard review criteria described in the CIRM Grants Administration Policy (GAP, see section X.A of this RFA).
+The specific criteria for review of applications (below) are elaborated from the standard review criteria described in the CIRM Grants Administration Policy (GAP, see section XI.A of this RFA).